Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 That was something.

-So yeah, so pretty crook stuff.
+So, yeah, so pretty crook stuff.

-She was fully unaware.
+She was fully on the way.

-altering powers of LSD than he was with his dolphins, Lily was introduced to the drug,
+Lily was introduced to the drug,

-you would never believe who introduced it to him,
+and you would never believe who introduced it to him,

 at a Hollywood party by the wife of the producer of the movie Flipper.